 - Use your home phone if available and your cell phone if the home phone is unavailable

 - Make sure your phone is charged at all times

 Week #2: Be Healthy

-Living in another country is an amazing experience, one that affects mind, body and soul.
-With that it’s important for au pairs to embrace everything this program has to offer, but at the same time recognize any feelings of homesickness and work through them accordingly.
+Living in another country is an amazing experience, one that affects the mind, body, and soul.
+With that, it's important for au pairs to embrace everything this program has to offer, but at the same time recognize any feelings of homesickness and work through them accordingly.
 We share a lot of tips on how host parents can help au pairs with homesickness, but here are a few things au pairs can do as well: